No Show in 2021. Shows Resume in 2022

 Something that sets this display apart from others is that the computer that runs the show is “home grown”.
 Since the available light show equipment is very costly, Mike was able to build his own version for a significantly lower cost.
 In 2015, there were 32 circuits used (different plugs), growing to 104 circuits in 2018.
 You can see a photo of the “guts” of a part of the system to the left.

 A donation box is located at the corner of the property.
 All proceeds are donated to a local Southern Minnesota non-profit organization, varying year-to-year.
 In 2015, the community generously donated over $170, which helped send a local Boy Scout to summer camp.
 In 2016, the community raised $455 and $758 in 2017 that helped young Girl Scouts attend summer camp.
+In 2018 the community generously donated $1165 to upgrade downtown Christmas Lights in Albert Lea.
+In 2019, the community donated $1046 for JDRF to fund research in the fight to eliminate Type 1 Diabetes.

 The display is located at 1905 Brookside Drive, Albert Lea, MN 56007 with the public welcome to come enjoy.